-- Material to not be burnt on site; and - Engines to be switched off when not in operation. - 3.2.3 In submitting the full any relevant CoCP-, the Contractor must stipulate the following to ensure the aforementioned mitigation is implemented effectively, continually monitored and updated accordingly: - 1 •Identification of a responsible environmental manager; - Notification procedures where potentially significant dust generating activities are required; - 3. •Method statements Mitigation measures for the control of dust in such locations; and - 4. •Management procedures to ensure issues are addressed should they be raised by the public.
+- 1. Identification of a responsible environmental manager; - Notification procedures where potentially significant dust generating activities are required; - 3.
+Mitigation measures for the control of dust in such locations; and - 4.
+Management procedures to ensure issues are addressed should they be raised by the public.